AdeptJ/adeptj-runtime/main/README.md

 **Want to contribute**:

-Please feel free to fork the repos or drop a note to me @ irakeshkAToutlookDOTcom so that I could add you to the AdeptJ organization.
+Please feel free to fork the repos or drop a note to me @ irakeshk[AT]outlook[DOT]com so that I could add you to the AdeptJ organization.

 **Sponsors**: